Anunaykumar182/Practice_git_hub/README.md

 # Practice_git_hub
-i just wanted to practice git and its feature so i am doing that
+i just wanted to practice git and its feature so i am doing that.